planariangames/eldritchgambit/Eldritch_Gambit_SRD_Magic.md

 ### Spell Descriptions

 The following covers many Spells that may or may not be available in your setting.
-Their titles are intentionally broad, intended as a base for creating better-described magic in your games.
-You can and should rename and “reskin” these to suit the setting.
+Their titles are intentionally generic, as they are just aspects of the Materia or Ephemera they belong to.
+To make these more flavorful and interesting, tie them to their item in a creative way.

 **LIST OF SPELLS**